 The Benefits Of Castor Oil For Scalp Massages.

-Cold-pressed Castor oil is the holy grail of natural hair care for its highly beneficial and effective hair strength and growth properties.
-This oil has multiple uses in Ayurveda and is highly regarded in other cultures for its ability to renew and restore hair.
+Castor oil has multiple uses in Ayurveda and is highly regarded in other cultures for its ability to renew and restore hair.

-Look for cold-pressed oil with all the nutrients intact; this is a rich and remarkable oil, revered for centuries for its hair-enhancing qualities.
+Look for cold-pressed oils with all the nutrients intact for scalp massages; this is a rich and remarkable oil, revered for centuries for its hair-enhancing qualities!

 Benefits Of Sesame Seed Oil For Scalp Massages.

-Sesame oil comes from the pressed seeds of the Sesamum Indicum plant and has been used continually in Ayurvedic practices for thousands of years.
-This oil is known as the King of oils for its unique calming and grounding properties.
+Sesame oil, pressed from the seeds of the Sesamum Indicum plant, has been used continually in Ayurvedic practices for thousands of years.
+It is a renowned oil for massaging the scalp to promote growth and thickness!

 The benefits of sesame oil for scalp massages include;